13 circular coastal walks in North Wales

 Offering a wealth of historical sites, including Flint Castle, Basingwerk Abbey, the holy well of St Winefride, and the ancient Wat's Dyke earthwork, come witness this piece of history with one of the best circular coastal walks in North Wales!

-Wat's Dyke is also known as Offa's Dyke, believed to have been built around 820 AD by the Mercian king Coenwulf to protect his lands from Welsh raids.
-Though an impressive engineering feat at the time, the remains of Wat's Dyke are now often hard to discern along the Wat's Dyke Way route.
+• Wat's Dyke is believed to have been built around 820 AD by the Mercian king Coenwulf to protect his lands from Welsh raids.
+Though an impressive engineering feat at the time, the remains of Wat's Dyke are now often hard to discern along the Wat's Dyke Way route that follows its path.

 An image of the beach and sea from the South West Coastal Path.